Miserlou/Karla/Prelude_in_London.md

 > Now - that other piece of nasty business.
 What have you learned about the integrity of our group - who do you think the Mole is?

-At this point players can nominate a .
+At this point players can nominate a candidate as the Mole.
+Did you guess him right?

 Congratulations, the game is over!
+Thanks for playing.

 ### Non-Player Characters